Salt Lake City

 Expand to view an employee testimonial video and written testimonial

-Learn directly from Administrative Services employees Ciara Jackson and Holly Draney about their roles and working for the City:
+Hear directly from Administrative Services team members Ciara Jackson and Holly Draney as they share what they do and what it’s like to work for the City:

 Holly Draney, Financial Analyst:

-• Holly, who has been with the City for 11.5 years, currently supports multiple divisions in Public Services, and “some of my job responsibilities include analysis of budgets, managing complex spending plans for both capital and operating expenses and revenues.”
+• Holly, who has worked for the City for 11.5 years, helps multiple divisions and “some of my job responsibilities include analysis of budgets, managing complex spending plans for both capital and operating expenses and revenues.”

-• A typical days looks like “responding to emails, (Microsoft) Teams chats and answering phone calls.”
-Holly also performs several of her job functions using the City’s information management system Workday, by “extracting data from Workday into Excel and then compiling the data to readable comprehensive information, updating budget planners with actuals and expenses, and sorting through encumbrances to identify supplier/customer information, contract information and determine if the budget is obligated or non-obligated.”
+• A typical day is “responding to emails, (Microsoft) Teams chats and answering phone calls.”
+Holly also does many of her tasks using the City’s information management system Workday, by “extracting data from Workday into Excel and then compiling the data to readable comprehensive information, updating budget planners with actuals and expenses, and sorting through encumbrances to identify supplier/customer information, contract information and determine if the budget is obligated or non-obligated.”

 • Holly recommends working for the City because “the benefits package that is offered is excellent, not many other employers could match it.
 The culture — not feeling like a number but rather feeling like I am recognized as an employee and treated with respect and valued.”